 When I planned to open my second location in March 2014, I knew a solid marketing plan would be key to a successful launch.
 Utilizing the marketing skills I learned, I was able to grow our school to 100 students in the first 90 days.
 (When I say students, I am referring to on contract students.)

-Although I have a long list of marketing techniques, Facebook is my specialty and the one that yields the best results.
+Although I have a long list of martial arts marketing techniques, Facebook is my specialty and the one that yields the best results.
 The other vital part of our marketing plan includes running and attending community events.

 1. A Solid Facebook Business Page